Genlight/wAVL-trees/docs/problem_reflection.md

 # Problem description: Reflecting functions into LH logic

-During my trials do prove theorem 4.3 I found I couldn't reflect the balancing function `balRDel'` into the LH logic. the error messages were cryptic and they pointed me to functions I could separate from itself reflect without any issues.
-So, after some time and different trials I found out that in order for functions with multiple cases like this:
+During my trials do prove theorem 4.3 I found I couldn't reflect the balancing function `balRDel'` into the LH logic. the error messages were cryptic and they pointed me to functions I could separate from the rest of my code and reflect them without any issues.
+So, after some trial & error I found out that in order for functions with multiple cases like this:

 ```haskell